 It is widely acknowledged that employment is generally good for mental health and wellbeing.
 However, sometimes the workplace can contribute to the development and worsening of mental health problems.
 Stressful working environments, bullying and monotonous work are just some of the things that can instigate work related mental ill-health.
-In 2014/15 there were 440,000 cases of work related stress, depression or anxiety in the UK.
+In 2017/18 there were 595,000 cases of work-related stress, depression or anxiety in the UK.

 However, in reality we think that number is bigger.
 There still remains a culture of silence around mental health in the workplace.
 More than half of people refrain from telling their boss/colleagues about the issues they’re experiencing because of stigma.